The classification of multiplicity-free plethysms of Schur functions: The products on the list are multiplicity-free

+the leftmost parenthesis in each sequence is unpaired.
+In the first sequence the 3rd and 4th terms are paired and the 2nd and 5th terms are paired.
+In the second sequence, the 2nd and 3rd terms are paired and the 4th and 5th terms are paired.

-\begin{defn} Given a finite sequence, $\Sigma$, of positive integers we let $\Sigma_{(i-1,i)}$ denote the sequence obtained by replacing all occurrences of $i-1$ with an open bracket and all occurrences of $i$ with a closed bracket.
-We define the quality (good/bad) of each term in $\Sigma$ as follows. \begin{enumerate}[leftmargin=*] \item All terms $1$ are good. \item A term $i$ is good if and only if the corresponding closed bracket in the sequence $\Sigma_{(i-1,i)}$ is partnered with an open bracket under the usual rule for nested parentheses. \end{enumerate} The sequence is a lattice permutation if every term in the sequence is good.
+\begin{defn} Given a finite sequence, $\Sigma$, of positive integers we let $\Sigma_{(i-1,i)}$ denote the sequence obtained by replacing all occurrences of $i-1$ with an open parenthesis and all occurrences of $i$ with a closed parenthesis.
+We define the quality (good/bad) of each term in $\Sigma$ as follows. \begin{enumerate}[leftmargin=*] \item All terms $1$ are good. \item A term $i$ is good if and only if the corresponding closed parenthesis in the sequence $\Sigma_{(i-1,i)}$ is partnered with an open parenthesis under the usual rule for nested parentheses. \end{enumerate} The sequence is a {\sf lattice permutation} if every term in the sequence is good.
 We shall say the term $i-1$ is supported by the term $i$ whenever they are partnered under the usual rule for parentheses. \end{defn}

 \begin{eg} The following sequence is not a lattice permutation

 To see this, we note that the system of parentheses $\Sigma_{(2,3)}$ is as follows